stephaniewilkinson/portfolio/src/index.md

 &nbsp;

 These days, you can find Stephanie directing the engineering department at the National Association of Independent Schools.
-Otherwise, you'll find her building duplo trains with her daughter Andromeda.
+Her teams build apps for member schools, and build the platforms and tools used by the NAIS staff.
+The stack includes Elixir/Phoenix, Ember.js, and Ruby/Roda.

 &nbsp;

+Otherwise, you'll find her building Duplo trains with her daughter Andromeda, hiking in the Santa Monica mountains, or working on open source projects.

+&nbsp;

-Read more of [her writing](https://stephanieawilkinson.com/my-site/posts), and explore [her projects](https://stephanieawilkinson.com/my-site/projects) or [presentations](https://stephanieawilkinson.com/my-site/presentations).
+Read more of __[her writing](https://stephanieawilkinson.com/my-site/posts)__, and explore __[her projects](https://stephanieawilkinson.com/my-site/projects)__ or __[presentations](https://stephanieawilkinson.com/my-site/presentations)__.